trixi-framework/HOHQMesh.jl/docs/src/HQMTool.md

 ## Advanced

-All objects and information contained in a `projectDirectory` are actually dictionaries of type `Dict{String, Any}`.
+All objects and information contained in the variable type `Project` are actually dictionaries of type `Dict{String, Any}`.
 Since Julia is not an object oriented language, the parameters and other parts of these internal dictionaries can be accessed and edited directly by key and value.
 However, if you do that, then certain features like `undo`/`redo` and automatic plot updating **will not work**.